MasteringPinia/mastering-pinia--code/src/exercises/1.7-bonus-provide-inject-tab-system/instructions.md

 ## 🎯 Goals

+- Allow each `TabPane` to customize its `title` with a prop
+  - It will be the only prop you will need to pass to `TabPane`
+- Start by displaying all the `TabPane`s content ("This is Tab 1" will be displayed at the same time as "This is Tab 2",
-- Find a way to store what `TabPanes` are currently _registered_ within `TabManager`
+- Find a way to store what `TabPane`s are currently _registered_ within `TabManager`
-- Each `TabPane` should allow customizing its `title` with a prop
+  - Each `TabPane` should _communicate_ to `TabManager` that it exists
+  - Use the injection key inside `injectionKey.ts` for `provide`/`inject`
+    - Replace the `TODO` type with the type of what you want to provide etc.).
+We will focus later on only displaying the currently selected tab
 - `TabManager` should display one button per `TabPane`
-- Use the injection key inside `injectionKey.ts` for `provide`/`inject`
-- Each button should display the `title` prop
+- Each button should display the `title` prop corresponding to its associated `TabPane`
-- Clicking on the buttons should switch tabs
+- Clicking on the buttons should switch between tabs
 - Disable the currently selected tab's button
-- Ensure the minimal information is passed from `TabManager` to `TabPane`
+- Find A way to only display the currently selected tab
+  - `TabManager` should be the one holding the state of the currently selected tab.
+This information should be serializable (a number or string).
+It will be necessary for one of the extra goals
+- Ensure changes to the `title` prop are reflected on the buttons.
+You can try this by changing the total of tabs

 ## 💪 Extra goals

 _Extra goals might not have any tests and can be done later or skipped._

+- Ensure the minimal information is passed from `TabManager` to `TabPane`
+  - `TabPane` should not know about the other `TabPane`s
+  - `TabPane` should not know about the currently selected tab
+  - `TabPane` should **only know** if it is selected or not
-- Allow `TabManager` to accept both a v-model and no v-model
+- Allow `TabManager` to accept both a `v-model` to control the currently selected tab
+- Allow `TabManager` to work without a `v-model`
 - Connect the current tab to the URL using a query
+  - Changing the tab should update the URL
-- Ensure changes to the `title` prop are reflected on the buttons
+  - Changing the URL should update the tab
+  - It's better to use a composable for this than to write any new logic in `TabManager`